lluisd/BIGTREETECH-TouchScreenFirmware/README.md

 `Z_STEPPER_AUTO_ALIGN` (in Configuration_adv.h)

-## Connect the TFT to the Mainboard
+## Connecting the TFT to the Mainboard

 **Do the following, to be able to use the touchmode of your screen.**

 1. Connect the 5pin serial cable according to the manual of your mainboard.
 2. Define a serial port in Marlin, to activate the port used by the TFT.